rpellumbi/ECE-3400-Team15/finaldesign/index.md

 		Celebrate
 ```
 The path planning algorithm was modified slightly so that we could just use path planning instead of all those conditionals you see in the milestone three algorithm  above.
 When this worked, IT WORKED!!.
 We could regularly traverse a whole 9x9 with little misinformation on the GUI.
-Then we decided to remodel our robot the night before and pretty much set ourselves up for failure.
-We highly recommend you take a look at the *Final_Competition_Final* code.
-It is well commented and an elegant implementation of the maze traversal.

 ## 5. Object detection